jamilll999/Solid_Color_PNG_Generators/README.md

 *The client has granted permission to release this code as open source (MIT License).*

 ## Disclaimer ⚠️⚠️⚠️:

+**This tool is intended strictly for educational and non-malicious purposes.
+It also demonstrates how high-resolution parallelized image generation can result in unexpectedly large memory footprints and stress-test local systems.**

-This tool is intended for educational and non-malicious purposes only.
-Please do not use it to generate excessively large image files for denial-of-service or other abusive scenarios.
+**Do not use it to generate image files with the intent to disrupt, overwhelm, or impair the functionality of software, devices, or networks.**

-**Please use responsibly.
-You are solely accountable for any consequences arising from misuse.**
+**By using this tool, you accept full responsibility for any consequences resulting from its misuse.
+Use with caution.
+Handle with care.
+Think before you `run`.**

 ## ❤️ Features